 Short Stories

-This page will include ‘SHORT EXCERPTS’ from a selection of stories which have appeared in a recent book of mine ‘Collected Short stories Vol.1 ‘
+This page will include ‘SHORT EXCERPTS’ from a selection of stories which appeared in a recent book of mine ‘Collected Short stories Vol.1 ‘

-One of two stories in the book have won awards within Australia, one of those was FISHING.
+Two stories in the book have won awards within Australia, one of those was FISHING.

 THE BOY WHO COULD TALK WITH BIRDS